Peer Support Groups

-In 2024 we will be launching peer-led suicide bereavement support groups in Barrow-in-Furness, Kendal, Penrith, Carlisle, Maryport and Workington.
+In 2024 we will be launching peer-led suicide bereavement support groups in Barrow-in-Furness, Kendal, Penrith, Carlisle and Maryport.

 Our monthly peer-led support group meetings are an opportunity to meet others who have lost someone to suicide in a safe and confidential space.
 Our groups are a place where you can share your experiences and feelings, and give and gain support from each other.
 The groups run in various locations across Cumbria at set times every month and are supported by volunteers from Every Life Matters who have personal experience of suicide bereavement.